My Story

 Hello, my name is Lisa.

 I am a survivor of domestic violence.
 Six years ago, my life changed forever.
 On April 11th, I was the victim of a violent crime committed by my ex-husband of 25 years.
-I was drugged, physically assaulted, and raped.
+I was drugged, physically assaulted.
 Because I had been heavily drugged, I was unable to defend myself or even fully understand what was happening.

 When I regained consciousness, I called 911, though to this day I have no memory of making that call or even giving my address.
 I was in a severely impaired, almost comatose state and nearly lost my life on the way to the hospital.
 At the time, I had no idea what had happened to me.